 Do not be alarmed when blood-tinged tumescent fluid oozes from your incision sites.
 This is a normal result of liposuction and usually stops within half a day.
 The surgeon leaves these tiny incisions exposed so that the liquid spills out, thereby minimizing bruising.

 For this surgical procedure you must wear a compression garment.
 Post-operative compression garments are a vital part of the recovery process for cosmetic surgery and choosing the right garment can have a significant impact on your healing.
 We have sourced the best garments for our clients.
 Wearing a non-medical garment from your local store that is not specifically made for a cosmetic or medical procedure (such as off-the shelf girdles, athletic shorts and bras) can unnecessarily prolong your recovery time, slow down your healing, worsen your swelling and other symptoms, and increase the discomfort that you experience during the healing journey.
 It will be necessary to wear your garment continuously for at least 4-6 weeks.
 A high quality post-operative, medical compression garment is specifically designed to be worn for long time periods during the recovery process from a cosmetic surgery.
-Please look at our shop section to purchase the compression garments.
+We are able to offer these garments to you.

 One of the more minor complications of liposuction is bruises.
 These tender areas may cause some pain, but bruises are frequently short-lived and usually disappear after approximately one month.
 Bruising can be expected during any type of invasive medical procedure, but can be minimized depending on the technique that the cosmetic surgeon uses.
 Post- liposuction side effects, including bruises and scars, may be minimized with proper care.
 Be sure that your liposuction surgeon addresses whatever concerns you may have about post- liposuction bruises and scars.
 You can also visit your local health food store for homeopathic remedies, such as Arnica Montana, which have proven to be helpful in reducing the amount and severity of post- liposuction bruises and scars.